nicholastmosher/swen444-group2/docs/statuses/weeks13-14.md

 * Originally we'd interviewed too few users due to a communication mixup.
   We solved this by identifying new users before the end of the last week.
+* We've identified more non-critical bugs, but these are an artifact of this site being a prototype and not a fully-featured web application.